 Forward-Facing Car Seat

-Once children outgrow their rear-facing car seats, they should be moved to a forward facing seat.
-Typically, children should remain in a car seat until they are about 7 years old, or until they reach the size limits.
+Once children outgrow their rear-facing car seats, you should move them to a forward-facing seat.
+Typically, children should remain in a car seat until they are about seven years old or reach the size limits.

-Children should then use booster seats until they are able to sit with the vehicle’s seat belt comfortable across their lap and chest.
-Most children can safely use standard safety belts once they reach 4 feet 9 inches in height, or between 8-12 years old.
+Children should then use booster seats until they are can sit with the vehicle’s seat belt comfortably across their lap and chest.
+Most children can safely use standard safety belts once they reach 4 feet 9 inches in height or between 8-12 years old.

 Defective Car Seats